future-proof-iot/CertFC/README.md

 This flashes the application code on the board and will start a serial console attached to the serial interface of the board.

-You may need another shell to show the execution result (open this shell firstly and execute the above `flashing & running` command).
+You may need another shell to show the execution result (open this second shell and then execute the above `flashing & running` command on the first shell).
 ```shell
 $ /WHERE-IS-YOUR-RIOT/RIOT/dist/tools/pyterm/pyterm -p "/dev/ttyACM0" -b "115200"
 ```